 Slack keys are among the rare API tokens that have the ability to autorevoke themselves!
 As simple as using the auth.revoke endpoint!

 Step 2.
-(Optional) Get rid of the evidence
+(Optional) Permanently delete all evidence of the leak

 Once the secret has been revoked, it cannot be used anymore.
 Nonetheless, having any credential, even an expired one, could look unprofessional and raise concerns.
 Additionally, there are some secrets that cannot be revoked (for example database records), or credentials no one can guarantee were properly revoked (for example, SSH keys that can be used in many different places).
 While we will go through the steps of how to remove secrets from the history, please note that this is not a trivial task and it is advised to seek the guidance of a senior developer.